BoykoBorisov/AudioEventDetection/README.md

   1.1 Ensure you have wav datasamples from Audioset and the Audioset csv (you can use deliverable 2 for that)

-  2.1 Enter pytorch folder:
+  1.2 Enter pytorch folder:

     cd pytorch

+  1.3 Generate the sampler weights by running:

+    python3 audioset_weight_generator --arguments

+    Run python3 audioset_weight_generator --help to see the arguments that need to be provided

-  2.2 Configure the exact training parameters in run_train.py, this includes specifying the following directory paths:
+  1.3 Configure the exact training parameters in run_train.py, this includes specifying the following directory paths:

   * dir_path_save_model_weights - directory, where the model weights will be safed during training